Oscillon collapse to black holes: Numerical Setup

 We will frequently present the evolution of $\chi$ as representative of the evolution of the spacetime, with a value of $\chi$ which falls to zero being indicative of black hole formation (which is then confirmed by looking for trapped surfaces).

 The simulations we present have spherical symmetry, but GRChombo uses a Cartesian grid.
-In general we use a coarsest domain of $128^3$ points (reduced to $64^3$ by the octant symmetry of the problem in Cartesian coordinates), with four additional 2:1 refinement levels, but we add additional refinement dynamically in order to keep the fields well resolved, particularly during collapse to a black hole.
+In general we use a coarsest domain of $128^3$ points to represent a region of $L = 128 ~ [1/m]$ with the oscillon at the centre.
+Using the octant symmetry of the problem in Cartesian coordinates (coming from the spherical symmetry of the setup) we only actually need to evolve 1/8th of the volume ($64^3$ points), with reflective boundary conditions in the negative x, y and z directions which take into account the appropriate parity of the gravitational components in each direction.
+We enforce four additional 2:1 refinement levels on top of this, which is sufficient to resolve non collapsing cases.
+However, we add additional refinement dynamically in order to keep the fields well resolved, which is activated during any collapse to a black hole.
 This refinement is driven by the gradients in $\chi$.
 We present the some code validation checks in Appendix \ref{sec-convergence}.